-So, my top tips for cooking steak … Take your cut steak out of the fridge, depending on the size of it, at least half an hour before you’re going to cook it… just so it comes up to room temperature and it’s not fridge cold in the middle.
-It will cook much more evenly and faster than taking it straight out of the fridge.
+So, my top tips for cooking steak … Take your cut steak out of the refrigerator, depending on the size of it, at least half an hour before you’re going to cook it… just so it comes up to room temperature and it’s not refrigerator cold in the middle.
+It will cook much more evenly and faster than taking it straight out of the refrigerator.

-With our bigger cuts we take them out of the fridge at the start of service, we have a few of each, so they just rise in temperature slightly.
+With our bigger cuts we take them out of the refrigerator at the start of service, we have a few of each, so they just rise in temperature slightly.

 If you’ve left it out to room temperature, by the time you’ve seared the steak the whole way around it’s probably almost medium rare at that point.
-It’s the flavour that people are craving.
+It’s the flavor that people are craving.
 There’s very few people who don’t want that kind of char-effect on it.
-It’s really part of the flavour everyone expects.
+It’s really part of the flavor everyone expects.

 What’s been your biggest challenge at Smith & Wollensky?